Seattle’s Potential Targets: Projected UFAs

 Jonas Brodin — fellow shutdown Swede will be 28 for expansion season.

-Jeff Petry — turning 34 during expansion season but skating a strength and heady player.
+Jeff Petry — turning 34 during expansion season but skating

 David Savard — turning 31 in October of expansion season but should still be going strong.